MACD: Multi-Agent Clinical Diagnosis with Self-Learned Knowledge for LLM: Results

-Specifically, the MACD framework uses three different base LLMs with diverse parameter scales and training strategies: the Llama-3.1 models (Llama-3.1-8B-Instruct and Llama-3.1-70B-Instruct)~\cite{meta2024introducing} and DeepSeek-R1-Distill-Llama3.3-70B (DeepSeek-70B)~\cite{guo2025deepseek}.
-To evaluate the practical efficacy of the Self-Learned Knowledge autonomously generated by the collaboration of the MACD framework, a performance comparison against two authoritative sources of knowledge from the clinical guidelines from professional institutions (Professional Guideline)~\cite{konstantinides20202019, metlay2019diagnosis, torres2017international, asteggiano20152015, leppaniemi20192019, sartelli20202020, pisano20202020, di2016wses, di2020diagnosis} and diagnostic information from the Mayo Clinic Guideline (Mayo Clinic Guideline)~\cite{noauthor_appendicitis_nodate, noauthor_cholecystitis_nodate, noauthor_diverticulitis_nodate, noauthor_pancreatitis_nodate,noauthor_pericarditis_nodate,noauthor_pneumonia_nodate,noauthor_pulmonary_nodate} is performed in this study.
-These guidelines are sourced from the official website of the Mayo Clinic and extracted from clinical guidelines from professional institutions using Gemini 2.5 Pro.
-For each disease, the average accuracy achieved using these two guideline knowledge sources is established as the Baseline Knowledge.
-A dataset called MIMIC-MACD (Supplementary Material \ref{S1}) is constructed, which consists of 4,390 cases sourced from the MIMIC-CDM~\cite{hager2024evaluation} and the MIMIC-IV v2.2~\cite{goldberger2000physiobank}, encompassing seven diseases.
-Each case includes four categories of information: history of present illness, physical examination, laboratory results, and radiation reports.
-The entire dataset is partitioned into two subsets: a sampling set, which contains the learning cases for the knowledge self-learning process, and a test set used for final evaluation.
+The framework is operationalized by a team of three collaborating agents: a knowledge summarizer agent that identifies and extracts salient diagnostic insights from historical cases, a knowledge refiner agent that consolidates and integrates these insights into a structured, evolving knowledge memory, and a diagnostician agent that leverages this experience to inform and improve diagnostic reasoning.
+For a detailed description, please refer to the `\nameref{Multi-Agents}' section in \nameref{meth}.
+Technically, to satisfy the strict privacy requirements of clinical settings, we adopt three on-premise deployable base LLMs with diverse parameter scales and training strategies: Llama 3.1-8B-Instruct, Llama 3.1-70B-Instruct~\cite{meta2024introducing}, and DeepSeek-R1-Distill-Llama-3.3-70B (DeepSeek-70B)~\cite{guo2025DeepSeek}.
+To evaluate the practical efficacy of the Self-Learned Knowledge autonomously generated by the collaboration of the MACD framework, we establish a Baseline Knowledge benchmark.
+This benchmark represents the average diagnostic accuracy achieved using two authoritative external sources: Professional Knowledge extracted via Gemini 2.5 Pro sourced from institutional standards ~\cite{konstantinides20202019, metlay2019diagnosis, torres2017international, asteggiano20152015, leppaniemi20192019, sartelli20202020, pisano20202020, di2016wses, di2020diagnosis} and the Mayo Clinic Knowledge sourced from the official website~\cite{noauthor_appendicitis_nodate, noauthor_cholecystitis_nodate, noauthor_diverticulitis_nodate, noauthor_pancreatitis_nodate,noauthor_pericarditis_nodate,noauthor_pneumonia_nodate,noauthor_pulmonary_nodate}.
+We construct the MIMIC-MACD dataset (Fig.~\ref{fig:fig1}a, Supplementary Material ~\ref{S0}), which consists of 4,390 cases sourced from the MIMIC-CDM dataset~\cite{hager2024evaluation} and the MIMIC-IV v2.2~\cite{goldberger2000physiobank}, encompassing seven diseases.
+Each case includes four categories of information: history of present illness, physical examination, laboratory results, and image reports.
+The dataset is partitioned into a learning set for knowledge self-learning and a test set for evaluation.
+All self-learning activities are confined to the cases within the learning set.
 All reported experimental results are from the test set, and their performance is characterized using primary diagnostic accuracy.